wreuben/WebScraping/README.md

 Once the file is running a message similar to:  *"Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)"* will appear.
 This contains the URL that our web application is hosted in.
 Accessing the web application will take you to the home page where you can input the job description and a list of cities you'd like to scrape data for.
-The cities must be separated by spaces.
+The cities must be separated by commas.

 ![Job Scraping Image](/Images/search_page.PNG)